trexjacket/trexjacket/docs_src/tutorials/chat-extension/1-create-web-form.rst

 When we create an Anvil app, it is initialized with a Form named ‘Form1’.
 A Form is a special kind of component that can play the role of a ‘page’ in Anvil.
 Form1 will serve as the main screen to our web application.

 A Form is special because you can drag-and-drop components onto it in the visual designer.
-More on Forms here: https://anvil.works/beta-docs/client/components/forms
+More on Forms `here. <https://anvil.works/beta-docs/client/components/forms>`_

 We construct and improve the form by dragging-and-dropping components from the Toolbox.